John Boehner: House Republican Leader

-After DeLay resigned as majority leader in 2005, Boehner, House Majority Whip Roy Blunt of Missouri, and Representative John Shadegg of Arizona, all sought to become Majority Leader.
+After DeLay resigned as majority leader in 2005, Boehner, House majority whip Roy Blunt of Missouri, and Representative John Shadegg of Arizona, all sought to become Majority Leader.
 Boehner campaigned as a reform candidate who wanted to reform the so-called "earmark" process and rein in government spending.
 In the second round of voting by the House Republican Conference, Boehner defeated Blunt with 122 to 109 votes.
-Blunt kept his previous position as majority whip, the no. 3 leadership position in the House.
+Blunt kept his previous position as majority whip, the no. 3 leadership positions in the House.
 There was some confusion on the first ballot for majority leader when the first count showed one more vote cast than Republicans present, due to a misunderstanding as to whether the rules allowed Resident Commissioner of Puerto Rico Luis Fortuño to vote.

-After the Republicans lost control of the House in the 2006 elections, the House Republican Conference chose Boehner as minority leader.
+After the Republicans lost control of the House in the 2006 elections, the House Republican Conference chose Boehner as the minority leader.
 While as Majority Leader he was second-in-command behind Speaker Dennis Hastert, as minority leader he was the leader of the House Republicans.
 As such, he was the Republican nominee for Speaker in 2006 and 2008, losing both times to Nancy Pelosi.

-According to the 2008 Congress.org Power Ranking, Boehner was the 6th most powerful congressman (preceded by Speaker Pelosi, Majority Leader Hoyer, Ways and Means Committee Chairman Sander M. Levin, Dean of the House John Dingell, and Appropriations Committee Chairman Dave Obey, all Democrats) and the most powerful Republican.
+According to the 2008 Congress.org Power Ranking, Boehner was the 6th most powerful congressman (preceded by Speaker Pelosi, Majority Leader Hoyer, Ways and Means Committee chairman Sander M. Levin, Dean of the House John Dingell, and Appropriations Committee chairman Dave Obey, all Democrats) and the most powerful Republican.
 As minority leader, Boehner served as an ex officio member of the Permanent Select Committee on Intelligence.